The Best Things To Do In Buenos Aires Argentina

 But the Feria de San Telmo is about so much more than just shopping.
 You’ll encounter live street performers, including musicians, dancers, and of course, spontaneous tango shows right in the middle of the street.
 The energy is infectious, with locals and tourists mingling, and the bohemian vibe of San Telmo adds to the charm.

-Visiting the San Telmo Market is one of the best things you can do in Buenos Aires on a Sunday afternoon.
+Visiting the San Telmo Market is one of the best things to do in Buenos Aires on a Sunday afternoon.
 Prepare for a vibrant couple of hours full of liveliness, color, and music.

 When you’re in Buenos Aires, trying Argentine asado is a culinary experience you simply can’t miss.
 Asado isn’t just a meal—it’s a tradition, a ritual, and an essential part of Argentine culture.